obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

   with key-value pairs and no functions.
 * Object functions are listed with parentheses and properties without.
 Constants are implemented as read-only properties.

+NOTE: there are currently some functions that are not yet implemented on Android.
+See the project's issues on Github for a current status on these methods.

 ## Accessing the Module